lucy-randewich/cow-depth-identification/README.md

 Dataset loaders are provided for the publicly available OpenCows2020 RGB dataset at: [https://data.bris.ac.uk/data/dataset/10m32xl88x2b61zlkkgz3fml17](https://data.bris.ac.uk/data/dataset/10m32xl88x2b61zlkkgz3fml17), and for both of the depth datasets experimented on in the paper, described in chapter 3.
 These sets are not currently publically available, but could be provided for replication of the paper's results upon request.

-An example command for model training is as follows: `python train.py --out_path=output/ --dataset=SixteenBitCows --folds_file=datasets/SixteenBitCows/splits/10-90.json --loss_function=OnlineTripletSoftmaxLoss`, where `python train.py -h` gives explanation of command-line arguments.
+An example command for model training is as follows: `python train.py --out_path=output/ --dataset=CowDepth2023 --folds_file=datasets/CowDepth2023/splits/10-90.json --loss_function=OnlineTripletSoftmaxLoss`, where `python train.py -h` gives explanation of command-line arguments.

 ### Citation